-One way to achieve AWS high availability is to deploy a Cloud Volumes HA configuration for AWS in multiple AWS Availability Zones (AZs) ensures high availability of your data if a failure occurs within a single AZ or with an Amazon EC2 instance running a Cloud Volumes ONTAP node.
+One way to achieve AWS high availability is to deploy a Cloud Volumes HA configuration for AWS in multiple AWS Availability Zones (AZs).
+This ensures high availability of your data if a failure occurs within a single AZ or with an Amazon EC2 instance running a Cloud Volumes ONTAP node.
 Normally, Cloud Volumes ONTAP HA restricts access to just one Amazon Virtual Private Cloud (VPC).
 But what if more than one VPC needs to access the configuration?
 This issue must be addressed in order to maintain AWS HA.

 In this blog we’ll give you step-by-step instructions on how to allow external VPCs to use the Cloud Volumes ONTAP HA configuration floating IP addresses via AWS Transit Gateway.